vidipsingh/secure-email-app/README.md

 *   **Backup**: Implement regular backups of the users collection.

 *   **Auditing**: Add logs for user actions (e.g., login, download) to track usage.

-This structure supports a lightweight, secure workflow for managing user authentication and email access.

-textCollapseWrapCopy---### Instructions- Save each of these contents into their respective \`.md\` files in the \`secure-email-app/\` directory.- Ensure \`.env\` files are added to \`.gitignore\` to protect sensitive data.- Commit these files to your repository for documentation purposes.Let me know if you need further assistance!